stevomatthews/Spoon-Knife/srt-api-functions-test.md

 declines, it means that the receiver cannot process the incoming stream fast enough and this may lead to a dropped connection.

 * `pktCongestionWindow`: The "congestion window" in packets.
-In File mode this value starts with 16 and is increased with every number of reported acknowledged packets, then also updated basing on the receiver-reported delivery rate.
+In file mode this value starts at 16 and is increased with every number of reported acknowledged packets, and then is also updated based on the receiver-reported delivery rate.
 It represents the maximum number of packets that can be safely sent now without causing congestion.
 The higher this value, the faster the packets can be sent.
-In Live mode this field is not really in use.
+In live mode this field is not used.

-* `pktFlightSize`: Number of packets in flight.
-This is the distance between the packet sequence number that was last reported by ACK message and the sequence number of the packet just sent.
-Note that ACK gets received periodically, so this value is most accurate just after receiving ACK and becomes a little exaggerated in time until the next ACK comes.
+* `pktFlightSize`: The number of packets in flight.
+This is the difference between the packet sequence number that was last reported by an ACK message and the sequence number of the packet just sent.
+Note that ACKs are received periodically, so this value is most accurate just after receiving an ACK and becomes a little exaggerated over time until the next ACK arrives.

-* `msRTT`: The RTT (Round-Trip time), it's the sum of two STT (Single-Trip time) values, one from agent to peer and one from peer to agent.
-Beware that the measurement method is different than on TCP; SRT measures only the "reverse RTT", that is, the time measured at the receiver as between sending `UMSG_ACK` message until receiving the sender-responded `UMSG_ACKACK` message with the same journal.
-This theoretically shouldn't, but still happens to be a little different to "forward RTT", that is, the time between sending a data packet of particular sequence number and receiving `UMSG_ACK` with that sequence number later by 1, as it's being measured on TCP.
-The "forward RTT" isn't being measured nor reported in SRT.
+* `msRTT`: The RTT (Round-Trip time) is the sum of two STT (Single-Trip time) values, one from agent to peer, and one from peer to agent.
+Note that *the measurement method is different than on TCP*; SRT measures only the "reverse RTT", that is, the time measured at the receiver between sending a `UMSG_ACK` message until receiving the sender-responded `UMSG_ACKACK` message (with the same journal).
+This happens to be a little different to the  "forward RTT" as measured in TCP, which is the time between sending a data packet of a particular sequence number and receiving `UMSG_ACK` with a sequence number that is later by 1.
+Forward RTT isn't being measured or reported in SRT.

-* `mbpsBandwidth`: The bandwidth, in Mb/s.
-This is measured at the receiver and sent back to the sender.
-This is using running average calculation at the receiver side.
+* `mbpsBandwidth`: The bandwidth in Mb/s.
+The bandwidth is measured at the receiver, which sends back a running average calculation to the sender.

-* `byteAvailSndBuf`: Bytes available in the sender buffer.
-It decreases with data scheduled for sending by the application and increases with every ACK received from the receiver, after the packets are sent over the UDP link.
+* `byteAvailSndBuf`: The number of bytes available in the sender buffer.
+This value decreases with data scheduled for sending by the application, and increases with every ACK received from the receiver, after the packets are sent over the UDP link.

-* ` byteAvailRcvBuf`: Bytes available in the receiver buffer.
+* ` byteAvailRcvBuf`: The number of bytes available in the receiver buffer.

-* `mbpsMaxBW`: Usually this is the setting from `SRTO_MAXBW` option, including value 0 (unlimited).
-Might be that under certain conditions a nonzero value can be provided by appropriate Smoother, although none of builtin Smoothers currently uses it.
+* `mbpsMaxBW`: The maximum bandwidth in Mb/s.
+Usually this is the setting from the `SRTO_MAXBW` option, which may include the value 0 (unlimited).
+Under certain conditions a nonzero value might be be provided by the appropriate congestion control module, although none of the built-in congestion control modules currently uses it.  **???**

-* `byteMSS`: Same as a value from `SRTO_MSS` option.
+* `byteMSS`: Same as a value from `SRTO_MSS` option. **???**

-* `pktSndBuf`: Number of packets in the sending buffer, that is, already scheduled for sending and possibly sent, but not yet acknowledged.
+* `pktSndBuf`: The number of packets in the send buffer that are already scheduled for sending and possibly sent, but not yet acknowledged.

-* `byteSndBuf`: Same as above, in bytes
+* `byteSndBuf`: Same as `pktSndBuf`, in bytes.

-* `msSndBuf`: Same as above, but expressed as a time distance between the oldest and the latest packet scheduled for sending
+* `msSndBuf`: Same as `pktSndBuf`, but expressed as a time interval between the oldest and the latest packet scheduled for sending.

-* `msSndTsbPdDelay`: If `SRTO_TSBPDMODE` is on (default for Live mode), it returns the value of `SRTO_PEERLATENCY`, otherwise 0.
+* `msSndTsbPdDelay`: If `SRTO_TSBPDMODE` is on (default for live mode), it returns the value of `SRTO_PEERLATENCY`, otherwise 0.

 * `pktRcvBuf`: Number of packets in the receiver buffer.
 Note that in